DUI Lawyer in Bethlehem, PA

 Also, you might be required to perform community service and other time-consuming tasks.
 If you slip up even once, your original charges will stand, and you will likely be charged with a DUI.

-Instead, work with an experienced Bethlehem DUI lawyer to figure out all of your legal options.
+Instead, work with an experienced Bethlehem DUI lawyer to determine your legal options.
 In some cases, you may be able to prove you’re innocent.
-In other cases, you might be able to get a plea bargain that’s a more favorable option than ARD.
+In other cases, you might get a plea bargain that’s a more favorable option than ARD.

-Get the Help You Deserve from a Bethlehem DUI Lawyer
+Get the Help You Deserve from a DUI attorney in Bethlehem PA